Kerry promises 'intense and sustained' U.S. support for Iraq

 U.S. President Barack Obama has offered up to 300 American advisers to Iraq but held off granting a request by Prime Minister Nuri al-Maliki's Shi'ite Muslim-led government for air strikes to counter the two-week advance by Sunni militants.

 Officials have meanwhile called for Iraqis to form an inclusive government.
-The insurgency has been fuelled largely by a sense of marginalisation and persecution among Iraq's Sunnis.
+The insurgency has been fuelled largely by a sense of materialization and persecution among Iraq's Sunnis.

 "The support will be intense and sustained and if Iraq's leaders take the necessary steps to bring the country together, it will be effective," Kerry told reporters in Baghdad.